ReactiveX/RxSwift/Documentation/Examples.md

 // To pull values out of rx variable `c`, subscribe to values from  `c`.
 // `subscribeNext` means subscribe to next (fresh) values of variable `c`.
-// That also includes the inital value "3 is positive". c.subscribeNext { print($0) }          // prints: "3 is positive"
+// That also includes the initial value "3 is positive". c.subscribeNext { print($0) }          // prints: "3 is positive"

 // Now let's increase the value of `a`